alexung93/my-portfolio/README.md

 1. **Forking**
 If you want to fork this repo, please contact me first.
 I wouldn't mind depending on the use case of the code.
 Thank you for understanding.

+1. **Comments**
+Feel free to send me a message with constructive criticism or things that you think I should read to improve my site.
+Thank you!